AshtonKeith/site/main.md

 - [Instagram](https://www.instagram.com/phignewton1/)
 - [GitHub](https://github.com/AshtonKeith)

-im current a phd student and teaching assistant at purdue university &nbsp; im currently do research in algebraic topology  i also enjoy bowling on the weekends
+I'm currently a phd student and teaching assistant at purdue university.
+I research in homotopy theory, string topology, and skein theory.
+I also enjoy bowling on the weekends.

 <!---->